EarthScope/strain-processing-notebooks/README.md

 # Strain Procesing Notebooks
-This repo sets up a containerized environment to run strain processing notebooks.
+This repo runs a containerized environment for strain processing notebooks.
+It is built on Ubuntu 20.04, with SPOTL, BAYTAP-08, Jupyter Scipy Notebooks.

 This directory will be mounted to the container, so any figures, data, or local changes will be saved after the container shuts down.

 Usage:
+> git clone git@github.com:EarthScope/strain-processing-notebooks.git
 > ./run_docker.sh

 Once the kernel has started, click the last link in the terminal to load Jupyer Lab in a browser